Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Hours: 24 hours | Entrance: Free

 There is a 5-mile dirt road required to access the springs, which is doable in a sedan.
-The Meadow hot springs are located on an open expanse of country, backdropped by beautiful rolling hills.
-I recommend visiting in the winter when the snow has entirely transformed the landscape and hot spring crowds are scant.
+The hot springs are located on an open expanse of country, backdropped by beautiful rolling hills.
+I recommend visiting in the winter when the snow has entirely transformed the landscape and crowds are scant.

 Mountain Biking Moab

-Don’t lose the grip on your mountain bike as you daringly ride a thin ledge across red sandstone
+Don’t lose the grip on your mountain bike as you daringly ride a thin ledge across red sandstone.

 The author smiling for a photo while biking in Moab